alexchong/OnePowerShellProfile/README.md

 # => [DONE] Updated /path/to/Microsoft.PowerShell_profile.ps1
 ```

+### Q. Where are my older/archived profiles saved?

+Using `Set-Profile`, if `-ArchiveOldProfile` option is set to `$True`, then it will generate a message like this:

+> [DONE] Updated /path/to/Microsoft.PowerShell_profile.ps1

+From there, you can navigate to the provided path.

-> Q. How do I toggle which PS editions I want to generate a profile for?
+### Q. How do I toggle which PS editions I want to generate a profile for?

 I have not included this functionality yet, but plan to if I eventually need to, or if requested.